 I have specific needs and want to make staff aware.

-If you have specific needs that you would like Residential Life staff to be aware of, please email Director Katie Horowitz at email@example.com one week after submitting a housing application.
+If you have specific needs that you would like Residential Life staff to be aware of, please email Director Katie Horowitz at email@example.com after submitting a housing application.